flyinggrizzly/mobile-suits-in-the-black/content/mobile-suits/_index.md

 ## Mobile Suit system scores

-_This whole section is going to get reworked, just FYI._

-For the purposes of _MSitB_, the three MS classes have different system score sets:
+The Mobile Suit examples that I've created have different stat blocks for each
+class:

+- a **grunt** or **mass-production** unit's system scores will
-- a mass-production unit will have 8 points to spend on systems, with no system score higher than 3
+  - have maximums that total to somewhere between 5 to 8, with no single system score over 3
-  - [3, 2, 2, 1] and [3, 3, 1, 1] are both valid mass-production system score sets
+  - have starting scores that total to 3 or 4

+- a **performance** or **test** unit's system scores will
-- a performance unit will have 11 points to spend on systems, with at most one system score of 4
+  - have maximums that total to 10 or 11, with at most one system score of 4
-  - [3, 3, 3, 2], [4, 3, 3, 1], and [4, 3, 2, 2] are all valid performance or personal system score sets
+  - have starting scores that total to 6 to 8

-- a unique unit will have 13 points to spend on systems
+- a **unique** or **custom** unit's scores will
-  - [4, 4, 3, 2], [4, 3, 3, 3], and [4, 4, 4, 1] are all valid unique system score sets
+  - have maximums that total to 13 or 14
+  - have starting scores that total to 9 to 12

 Which number is allocated to which system is a question of which MS you are piloting (though if you don't like the way I've statted these mobile suits, you are free to make your own!)

-## Statting your own Mobile Suit
+### Statting your own Mobile Suit

 Totally.
 Do it.
 There are so many damn MS, *especially* once you hit the [Gryps Conflict](http://gundam.wikia.com/wiki/Gryps_Conflict) and [First Neo Zeon